jsonql-org/jsonql/packages/errors/README.md

 - JsonqlError
 - JsonqlServerError

+### general error

+This is a standalone error type for use in a different type of module.

+- GeneralError

 ## Functions

-This package also export several useful help functions, and we use this across multiple jsonql modules.
+This package also export several useful functions, and we use this across multiple jsonql modules.

 ### getErrorByStatus